solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 ```

 Gloo Edge discovered that it was a REST service and, using it's function discovery system,
-added the functions it found in the Swagger definition to the upstream.
+added the functions it found in the OpenAPI definition to the upstream.

 {{% notice note %}}
 The default endpoints evaluated for `swagger` or `OpenAPISpec` docs are:

 ```
+"/openapi.json"
 "/swagger.json"
 "/swagger/docs/v1"
 "/swagger/docs/v2"